rmoehn/jursey/design.md

     - All of a reflected workspace's reflection entries are also reachable without going through that reflected workspace, they can just be unlocked there.

+- Reachability:
+    - From an "r" entry one can reach anything that happened up to the "r"'s `:reflection/ws`'s transaction time.
+Even when reflecting the past, one cannot look its the future.